 EnergyUnited supports going electric by continuing to add charging stations throughout its service area.
-We already offer public access to charging stations at our offices in Lexington and Statesville, and in 2019 we will be installing charging stations at our Madison and Cornelius locations.
+We already offer public access to Level 2 charging stations at our offices in Lexington, Statesville, Madison and Cornelius.

 In addition to expanding charging options, EnergyUnited is also showcasing the advancement in technology that is complementing the growth of the electric vehicle industry with the recent addition of a Tesla Model 3 to our company fleet.

 It’s a big change to switch from fueling at the gas pump to fueling at an outlet, but going electric not only helps the environment, but it also helps your pocket.
 Check out this chart to see just how much people are saving on average.

 You can save over $1,000 per year in fuel savings by driving an electric vehicle.
 There are also additional maintenance savings because battery-electric vehicles have fewer moving parts than gasoline vehicles and do not require oil changes, transmission repairs or spark plug replacements.

 Co-op members interested in going electric are eligible for our Residential Plug-In Vehicles Charging Station Rebate, which provides $500 to help offset the initial cost of a charging station installation.
 It’s our gift for helping us protect the environment.

 Electric vehicles are fueled with locally generated electricity, not imported oil.